 A Brief History of the Museum

-1891 The Florida Museum of Natural History (formerly known as the Florida State Museum) got its start when Frank Pickel, a professor of natural science at Florida Agriculture College in Lake City, purchased research collections of minerals, fossils and human anatomy models as aids in teaching biology and agricultural sciences.
+1891 The Florida Museum of Natural History (formerly known as the Florida State Museum) got its start when Frank Pickel, a professor of natural science at Florida Agricultural College in Lake City, purchased research collections of minerals, fossils and human anatomy models as aids in teaching biology and agricultural sciences.
 The initial collections grew steadily with donations from other professors.

-1906 When the Florida Agriculture College was abolished in 1905 the Museum became a part of the newly created University of Florida, and was moved to Gainesville in 1906.
+1906 When the Florida Agricultural College was abolished in 1905 the Museum became a part of the newly created University of Florida, and was moved to Gainesville in 1906.
 The collections expanded in size and scope and were displayed for some time in a dormitory, Thomas Hall.
 Recognizing the significance of the growing research collections and teaching exhibits, the university found a new home for the Museum in the basement of the sciences building, Flint Hall.

 1914 Thompson H. Van Hyning, director of the Iowa State Museum during the preceding 10 years, was appointed the Museum's first director and ran the Museum virtually unassisted for 29 years.